The jobs-to-be-done framework helps understand the reasons why someone buys a particular product.

 The Job Theory: A way to put the customer in the center

-This metaphor forces us to focus our attention on the customer and what they are trying to achieve.
-We’re less likely to think about the product first.
+This metaphor forces us to focus on the customer.
+It emphasises the progress they are trying to achieve.
+We’re then less likely to think about the product first.

-Christensen explains the problem in an article called Marketing Malpractice:
+Christensen explains this in an article called Marketing Malpractice:

 “Theodore Levitt used to tell his students: